 After the credits for Constantine end, there's a scene with Constantine visiting Chas Kramer's grave.
 Chas appears in "halfbreed" form (half-angel with wings), then rockets up into the sky.

-After the end of the story version of Cirque du Soleil's Alegria, it shows the director standing on a street corner, and he says, in a perfect quote from The Princess Bride: "He said to wait right here; he said he would be back; I'm not leaving."
+After the end of the story-based film adapted from Cirque du Soleil's Alegria, it returns to a loony (actually director Franco Dragone) standing on a street corner, saying — in a perfect quote from The Princess Bride — "He said to wait right here; he said he would be back; I'm not leaving."

-At the end of the credits to the film Aliens, a facehugger can be heard scuttling around.
+At the end of the credits to the film Aliens, an egg opening and/or facehugger scampering can be heard (it's reportedly different in different releases of the movie).

-In the 2004 Dawn Of The Dead 2004 remake, a last segment is interspersed with the credits, showing (through video camera footage) the surviving main characters traveling on the boat they escaped to at the end of the film.
+In the Dawn of the Dead (2004) remake, a last segment is interspersed with the credits, showing (through video camera footage) the surviving main characters traveling on the boat they escaped to at the end of the film.
 They find a zombified head gnashing away in a rowboat, struggle with the lack of food, potable water and gas, before finally reaching their island destination.
 Unfortunately, they take one step onto the shore and are promptly chased back towards their boat by a rampaging horde of the undead.
 This entire segment was belatedly filmed and added to the final print after preview audiences complained about the film's original abrupt ending.

 Inception has 'Non, Je Ne Regrette Rien' playing towards the end of the credits, telling viewers to 'wake up' from the movie.